-Table 7-2 List of Tro ubleshooting Durin ig Operation Problem Point Possible Cause Action Compressor unit does not start-up although RDY light illuminates.
-Signals from customer's system The customer's signal is not in on position.
+Table 7-2 List of Troubleshooting During Operation Problem Point Possible Cause Action Cannot start operation although RDY light on the rear panel Signal from the customer's system The customer's signal is not in on position.
 (The contact is open.)
-Check the signal is properly sent or not.
+Check the signal is OK or not. light ON.
 "COMP" lamp lights OFF.
 The signal cable is not connected, or the connection is wrong.
 Check cables and their connections.
-Make sure that connections with customer's system are correct.
+Make sure that references from customer's equipment are correct.
 "COMP" lamp lights ON.
 Fault of compressor motor, disconnection of the wirings, or unusual interlock.
 Please contact us.
-Cold heads do not start-up although Cables are not connected Coldhead Drive cable is not connected.
-Verify that the connections are correct. compressor is in operation.
+Cold heads cannot be started Cables are not connected Coldhead Drive cable is not connected.
+Verify that the connections are correct. although compressor is in operation.
 Contact us for the detail.
-After a short power interruption, the compressor CB Trip Power supply is interrupted due to instant over current.
-Please contact us. remains suspended.
-FUSE of relay circuit Blown fuse Please contact us.
-Compressor motor Compressor motor failure
+After a short power interruption, compressor CB Trip Power supply is interrupted due to instant over current.
+Please contact us. does not start running FUSE of relay circuit Blown fuse Please contact us. operation.
+Compressor body Compressor motor is damaged